ndskouby/Cadet-Activity-Management/README.md

 bin/rails db:seed
 ```

-To read in the corp of cadet's current database, put the `corpsRoster.csv` file in `lib/assets/corpsRoster.csv` and run
+To read in the corp of cadet's current database, put the `Overhead - Master Cadet Roster.csv` file in `lib/assets/corpsRoster.csv` and run
 ```
 rails runner lib/ingest_roster_file.rb
 ```